 But I find trying out new productivity methods to be a lot like dating before I met my husband.
 The methods sparkle at first.
-I’m getting things done, eating my frogs, feeling like a happy, productive, totally capable human being.
+I’m getting things done, eating my frogs, and feeling like a happy, productive, totally capable human being.
 The strategy du jour works, at least temporarily.
-But after a month or two things start to fizzle.
+But after a month or two, things start to fizzle.

 Some people are naturally organized, productive, and efficient; they can see the big picture and not drop any of the thirteen balls they have up in the air.
 But not me.

-I become so enamored with ball number three — like this article, I'm writing, I'm all in on productivity methods right now — that I forget to pick my head up.
-Days go by before I realize I'm behind on areas of my writing business like sending invoices, marketing outreach, or editing the third draft of my novel.
+I become so enamored with ball number three — like this article I'm writing, I'm all in on productivity methods right now — that I forget to pick my head up.
+Days go by before I realize I'm behind on areas of my writing business, like sending invoices, marketing outreach, or editing the third draft of my novel.

 I’m not alone in my struggle to keep up with it all.
-A 2015 global study by Ernst and Young revealed that our modern working lives are increasingly complex — we work longer hours and we typically have more varied responsibilities.
+A global study by Ernst and Young revealed that our modern working lives are increasingly complex — we work longer hours, and we typically have more varied responsibilities.
 Not to mention, of course, we've added a slew of options to our distraction arsenal: a buzzing smartphone, cat videos begging for clicks on social media, and the internet offering a 24-hour news cycle.
-It's no wonder many of us feel distracted, overwhelmed, and unable focus.
+It's no wonder many of us feel distracted, overwhelmed, and unable to focus.

 Mark Forster, a British author best known for his books on productivity, is like me.
 He tried endless productivity methods.
 But eventually, they all fell short.
 And as he points out, it's not time that we should focus on — there are 24 hours in every single day, no matter how we slice and dice them.
 Instead, we need to learn to manage our attention.
 Life presents us with an infinite number of possibilities to pursue, but we can't choose them all.
 It's far better to select fewer things and do them well.
 This advice sounds familiar and straightforward enough, but few of us actually manage to practice this precise level of prioritization and focus in our lives.

 I picked up Forster’s book, Get Everything Done — and Still Have Time to Play, from my local bookstore in Marin County.
 After reading it, I decided to give his productivity method a try.
-As I describe Forster’s technique, you’ll see that it contains elements that are similar to other productivity methods, but what I found is that this technique not only covers how to get the work done, but also gave me a systematic approach to decide what should be on my to-do list in the first place.
+As I describe Forster’s technique, you’ll see that it contains elements that are similar to other productivity methods, but what I found is that this technique not only covers how to get the work done but also gave me a systematic approach to deciding what should be on my to-do list in the first place.

 It’s a system that forced me to (finally) grapple with the time and energy constraints I’m working with and ensures that I’m giving each important area of my life the attention it needs.
-If you’re like me and have dozens of projects going at once but don’t feel like you’re making progress on any of them, this may be the system you’ve been missing too.
+If you’re like me and have dozens of projects going at once but don’t feel like you’re making progress on any of them, this may be the system you’ve been missing, too.

 Try Forster's Commitment Inventory if you: